 Despite the continuous medical focus on obesity, nutrition, and diet-related diseases, many internal medicine training programs still lack comprehensive nutrition education modules, leaving residents and physicians inadequately equipped to handle many related conditions – including the pervasive obesity health crisis.
 A commentary published in JAMA Internal Medicine in July underscores the persisting need for nutrition knowledge for today’s physicians.

 The recent discovery of the endocannabinoid system (ECS) and its modulatory role in many physiological functions has been very exciting for science.
 The three major constituents of the ECS include the endocannabinoid signaling molecules; mainly anandamide and 2-AG, G-protein-coupled cannabinoid receptors, and enzymes involved in ligand on-demand synthesis and inactivation.

-A4M valued member Veronica Chavis, PA shares insight from her professional experience in this Member of the Month feature.
+A4M valued member Corey Deacon, DNM, MSC shares insight from his professional experience in this Member of the Month feature.